Forget sloppy: Shambolic Liverpool destroyed as title race takes early twist | Goal.com

 Worse, in fact.
 Brendan Rodgers’ side was broken, its race run.
 They were imbalanced and bereft of confidence.
 This was the Premier League champions, taken to the cleaners by Ollie Watkins, standing and admiring Jack Grealish, smashed for seven by a team which only managed to avoid relegation on the final day of last season.

 Who, truly, saw this coming?
-Sure, Liverpool have not been as solid as we expect - they conceded three against Leeds on the opening weekend - but seven goals?
+Sure, Liverpool have not been as solid as we have come to expect - they conceded three against Leeds on the opening weekend, remember - but seven goals?
 Against Villa?
 Unheard of.

-Klopp bristled when Roy Keane, on Sky Sports, suggested his side had been “sloppy” in beating Arsenal on Monday night.
-How dare he, after a 3-1 win?
+And to think how the week had started, too.
+Klopp had bristled when Roy Keane, on Sky Sports, suggested his side had been “sloppy” in beating Arsenal on Monday night.
+How dare he, after a 3-1 win which showcased the (very) good side of this Reds team?

 Adrian, standing in for the injured Alisson Becker in goal, gifted Villa their opener inside four minutes.
 The Spaniard’s lack of conviction with the ball at his feet is a real issue in a side such as this, and the fear is that Alisson’s shoulder problem is not a minor one.